 Alice Lawrenz Fuisz, MD, FACP

-Private Practice, Washington Internists Group, LLC, Washington,
+Private Practice, Washington Internists Group, LLC, Washington, DC

 Oregon Health Sciences University, Portland, Oregon

 Despite the administrative complexities and burdens that private practitioners face in today's healthcare environment, ACP Governor, Dr. Alice Lawrenz Fuisz, FACP, and her father Dr. David Lawrenz, FACP, a retired private practice internist are two physicians who wouldn't trade the independence, the patient-physician relationships, and the continuity of care unique to private practice.

 Dr. Fuisz joined her father's practice, the Washington Internists Group, LLC, in 2000 and the two worked together for 10 years before her father retired at the age of 78.
 The two physicians have much in common.
 Both graduated from Amherst College with a liberal arts education before attending medical school, both play bridge and love to exercise (tennis and golf for him, spinning and swimming for her), and both are avid readers.